ValuONE/search/README.md

 ## **Installation**

-If you just want to use the tool, you can download the latest release and execute it via cmd etc.
+If you just want to use the tool, you can download the [latest release]() and execute it via a command line.

 ``` bash
 # Locate the search.exe and execute it